In Defense of Animals Works To End The Cruel Fur Trade

-Eighty-five percent of the fur industry’s skins come from animals on fur farms.
+The majority of the fur trade’s skins originate from animals who are confined and killed on fur farms.
 Millions more animals are victims of trapping; caught in the wild using spring traps with metal teeth that smash bone and tear muscle.

-Consumers need to know the incredible amount of suffering and devastation represented in each fur item, whether it is a full-length coat, fur lining or fur trim.
-This cruelty will end only when consumers refuse to buy or wear fur of any kind.
+Consumers need to know the incredible amount of suffering and devastation represented in each piece of fur.
+This cruelty and the fur trade in general will end only when consumers refuse to buy or wear animal fur of any kind.

-Eighty-five percent of the fur industry’s skins come from animals on fur farms.
-Rabbits, foxes, mink, chinchillas and other animals on fur farms spend their entire short, miserable lives in tiny, filthy wire cages until they are killed by bludgeoning, neck-breaking, or anal or vaginal electrocution.
+Rabbits, foxes, mink, chinchillas, and other animals on fur farms spend their entire short, miserable lives in tiny, filthy wire cages.
+They are killed by bludgeoning, neck-breaking, or anal or vaginal electrocution.

-In the US, there are no federal laws providing protection for the millions of animals who suffer and die on fur farms.
+In the United States, there are no federal laws providing protection for the millions of animals who suffer and die on fur farms.
 The fur industry remains completely self-regulated.